Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Case Studies

 \subsection{Implementation Results}

-Figure~\ref{PR} presents the prediction results in the testing set in WF1 with three different $\alpha$ values, depending on the wind farm operator's preference.
-In~\cite{pourhabib2015short} $\alpha=73\%$ is considered where the underestimation is more penalized than the underestimation.
-We also consider its apposite case with $\alpha=27\%$, as well as the case with $\alpha=50\%$ where overestimating and underestimating are equally penalized.
-Our prediction results are close to the real power outputs with all three $\alpha$ values, among which $\alpha=50\%$ provides the closet prediction to the real value in this case.
-With $\alpha=73\%$ $(27\%)$, our predictions are generally higher (lower) than real observation, as we originally intended.
-We observe similar patterns in other wind farms.

-Figure~\ref{PI} depicts $50\%$ and $90\%$ prediction intervals in each dataset.
-The majority of the observations fall in the prediction intervals, indicating that our approach can successfully capture the uncertainties in all datasets.
+Figure~\ref{PI} depicts the $50\%$ and $90\%$ prediction intervals in WF 1 testing set.
+Note that the upper bound is capped at 100 (the maximum normalized power output).
+The majority of the observations fall inside the prediction intervals, indicating that our approach can successfully capture the uncertainties.
 We can also observe that in general the more volatile the power output (i.e., when the power output changes rapidly), the wider the prediction intervals.
-For example, when $t$ is $575$ in WF4, the power output increases rapidly and the prediction interval gets wider, which represents a larger prediction uncertainty.
-Similar phenomenon can be observed when $t$ is about 950 in WF2.
-There, the power output increases and decreases rapidly, and the prediction interval becomes wider.
+For example, when $t$ is about 950, the power output changes rapidly and the prediction intervals are wider, which represents larger prediction uncertainties.
+On the other hand, when the output is less volatile, e.g., when $t$ is between $860$ and $870$, we obtain narrower intervals.
+We observe similar patterns in other wind farms but omit the results to save space.